miere43/notification-filter/README.md

-SKSE plugin that allows hiding notifications based on customizable filters.
+SKSE plugin that allows hiding notifications based on customizable rules.

+More information can be found at [Nexus Mods mod page](https://www.nexusmods.com/skyrimspecialedition/mods/67925).

 ## Requirements
 * [CMake](https://cmake.org/)
 	* Add this to your `PATH`
 * [The Elder Scrolls V: Skyrim Special Edition](https://store.steampowered.com/app/489830)
-	* Add the environment variable `Skyrim64Path` to point to the root installation of your game directory (the one containing `SkyrimSE.exe`).
+	* Supports game version 1.6.353 (Anniversary Edition) and 1.5.97 (Special Edition)
 * [Vcpkg](https://github.com/microsoft/vcpkg)
 	* Add the environment variable `VCPKG_ROOT` with the value as the path to the folder containing vcpkg
 * [Visual Studio Community 2022](https://visualstudio.microsoft.com/)